-From scratch, moist White Cake recipe with cranberry filling, almond buttercream frosting, and sugared cranberries as a garnish!
-Perfect for holidays!
+This moist White Cake recipe with cranberry filling, almond buttercream frosting, and sugared cranberries is made from scratch and perfect for holidays!

 Table of Contents